HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v6.00/networking/get-ovnetworkset.md

 ### -ExportFile &lt;String&gt;

-The full path and file name to export the contents retrieved from the call to `Get-OVNetworkSet`.
+The full path and file name to export the contents retrieved from the call to Get-OVNetworkSet.

 | Aliases | x, export |
 | :--- | :--- |